Theatrical Adapations of F. Scott Fitzgerald Works

 by Anton Rudnev

-Here you will find some information on theatrical adaptations of F. Scott Fitzgerald novels, short-stories and other works.
-There also included information on theather productions and plays based on F. Scott and Zelda Fitzgerald chaotic lives; they became a legend, so the dramatists are often centers at Scott and Zelda in the works concerning 1920's times, Jazz Age and Roaring Twenties' era.
-Not only stage performances - the radio material is included, too.
+Here you will find some information on foreign (non-Russian) stage adaptations of F. Scott Fitzgerald novels, short-stories and other works (not only stage, but also radio productions).
+There also presented some info on plays based on F. Scott and Zelda Fitzgerald chaotic lives; they became a legend, so the dramatists are often focusing on Scott and Zelda for the works concerning 1920's times, Jazz Age and Roaring Twenties' era.
+Not only theater; the radio material is included here, too.

 The order is chronological, descending.